WhoGoes vs Bombora: Individual Event Contacts vs Anonymous Intent Signals

 When Bombora Makes Sense

-Bombora is a powerful tool for enterprise ABM teams that need to:
+Bombora is a solid tool for enterprise ABM teams that need to:

 - Monitor topic-level intent across your entire TAM (not just events)